yodrew/yodrew.github.io/_pages/back/acknowledgments.md

 navnext: participate
 ---

-Thanks to hundreds of people in a dozen countries on 2 continents for over 3 decades, who morally and materially aided me during my prodigal search, especially my Norwegian:
+Thanks to hundreds of people in a dozen countries on 2 continents for over 3 decades, who morally and materially aided me during my prodigal search, especially my Norwegian...

 #### editors